mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

 ### Multilevel documentation

 To create a second level in the navigation and group topics, the category can be provided before the page title.
-This is best demonstrated in a documentation project with more pages and is slighlt more complicated.
+This is best demonstrated in a documentation project with more pages and is slightly more complicated.

     pages:
     - Home: 'index.md'